 On-site auditions are highly recommended.
 Campus visits for auditions should be scheduled through the Admissions Office.
 If a recorded audition is the only means by which a candidate can complete this admissions requirement, preference is given to video recordings.

-- Submit the online audition application form (hard copy available upon request).
-The deadline for this application is 2 weeks prior to the intended audition date.
+- Submit the online audition application form.
 The audition date would normally be on one of the Music Audition Weekends.
 If it is not possible to come on an audition weekend, please inform the Department of Music so that an exceptional audition can be arranged.
 Exceptional auditions, including auditions by video, may negatively impact scholarship decisions.
-All auditions for entry in Fall 2014 must be completed by April 30, 2014.
+The deadline for this application is 2 weeks prior to the intended audition date.

-- Schedule a campus visit (through admissions) for the date(s) of the audition, to ensure a campus tour and housing accommodations.
+- Schedule a campus visit for the date(s) of the audition, to ensure a campus tour and housing accommodations.

 - Await admission decisions.
 Students must be accepted by both the university and the Department of Music to pursue a degree in music.